 There may be times, when the participant's work schedule fluctuates due to the need to make up work hours missed earlier in the week.
-When the participant makes up the missed hours in the same week they were schedules (Sunday - Saturday), FEPs must record in WWP by entering Make-Up hours.
-If the participant does not make up those missed hours at some point during the week in which they were assigned, all remaining missed hours will be calculated as nonparticipation and the good cause policy must be applied when appropriate.
+When the participant makes up the missed hours in the same week they were scheduled (Sunday - Saturday), FEPs must record in WWP by entering the Make-Up hours.
+If the participant misses hours of participation for a day, and does not make up those missed hours at some point during the week in which they were assigned, all remaining missed hours will be calculated as nonparticipation and the good cause policy must be applied when appropriate.
 (See 11.2)